Abhay-Kushwaha/Mongo-QuickShot/README.md

 $lt:           Value is less than another value
 $lte:          Value is less than or equal to another value
 $in:           Value is matched within an array
+$nin:          Value is matched that are NOT in array
 $and:          Returns documents where both queries match
 $or:           Returns documents where either query matches
 $nor:          Returns documents where both queries fail to match